 Regardless of your situation, you should get the influenza (flu) vaccine every year.
 As most of us know, the flu is a highly contagious and serious respiratory illness.
 It can even have deadly complications.

-The flu vaccine is free for a number of groups.
-This includes children aged 6 months to under five years, pregnant women, people 65 and over, Aboriginal and Torres Strait Islander peoples, and those with medical reasons that increase their risk.
+Flu vaccination is most important for children aged 6 months to under five years, pregnant women, people 65 and over, Aboriginal and Torres Strait Islander peoples, and those with medical reasons that increase their risk.

 Young adults

-If you’re in your twenties and you didn’t get the human papillomavirus (HPV) vaccine in your teens, you should get one now.
+If you’re are less than 26 years of age and you didn’t get the human papillomavirus (HPV) vaccine in your teens, you should get one now.
 It will help protect you against many types of the HPV virus that are linked to cervical and other cancers.

 Mums-to-be and new parents

-If you’re pregnant, it’s recommended you get the flu and whooping cough vaccinations to protect you and your baby.
-They are both free for pregnant women.
+If you’re pregnant, it’s recommended you get the flu, RSV and whooping cough vaccinations to protect you and your baby.
+All vaccines recommended in pregnancy are free.

 Seniors

 As we get older, it is harder for our immune system to fight off infections.
 Because of this, it’s important to keep our vaccinations up to date.
-Queenslanders aged 65 years and older are encouraged to receive their free vaccinations for influenza.
-Free shingles and pneumococcal vaccinations are also available for adults aged 70 and older.
+Queenslanders aged 65 years and older are encouraged to receive their free vaccinations for influenza each year.
+Free shingles vaccines for those aged 65 years and older and pneumococcal vaccine for those aged 70 years and older are also available.

 Boosters

-Different shots are effective for varying lengths of time, so through life you’ll need an occasional booster (an extra dose of a vaccine that you’ve had before).
+Different vaccines are effective for varying lengths of time, so through life you’ll need an occasional booster (an extra dose of a vaccine that you’ve had before).
 Depending on your age and what vaccinations you had when you were younger, there are several diseases you may need boosters for.
-This includes diphtheria, hepatitis B, measles, mumps, rubella, tetanus and whooping cough.
-Speaking with your doctor will help you know which shots to get.
+Speak with your GP, pharmacist or immunisation provider about booster vaccinations for you.

 Catching up on missed vaccinations

-If you missed childhood vaccinations, you should talk to your doctor about catching up.
+If you missed childhood vaccinations, you should talk to your GP, pharmacist or immunisation provider about catching up.

-You might like to know that if you were born during or since 1966, and you missed one or both of your measles-mumps-rubella (MMR) vaccines, you’re eligible for a free measles vaccination.
-If you are unsure, just ask your doctor.
+If you were born during or since 1966, and you missed one or both of your measles-mumps-rubella (MMR) vaccines, you’re eligible for free measles vaccination.
+If you are unsure, just ask you GP, pharmacist or immunisation provider.

 Travelling overseas

 If you’re heading overseas, you might need different vaccinations depending on where you’re going, and how long you’re staying.
-Even if you’re overseas to visit friends or family, you are still at risk from preventable diseases.
-So, make sure you speak to your doctor about vaccinations between 6 to 12 weeks before your trip.
-You can also find info on specific countries at smarttraveller.gov.au.
+So, make sure you speak to your GP, pharmacist or immunisation provider about vaccinations between 6 to 12 weeks before your trip.
+You can also find vaccination information for specific countries at smarttraveller.gov.au.

 Aboriginal and Torres Strait Islander peoples